Initiatives for Water Resource Conservation

 Wastewater containing organic solvents discharged from the manufacturing process is sampled regularly after the organic solvents are removed and collected, and is inspected by an external agency to confirm that items such as COD (chemical oxygen demand), pH, and SS (suspended solids) meet the standard values for the area in which the plant is located.

-At the Chiyoda Plant, which is scheduled to start operation in 2025, the introduction of wastewater treatment facilities is expected to further reduce the amount of wastewater and the environmental impact of wastewater.
+At the Chiyoda Plant, which started operation in 2025, the introduction of wastewater treatment facilities is expected to further reduce the amount of wastewater and the environmental impact of wastewater.

 水質検査の様子